PJM4/Hello/README.md

 # Welcome to My GitHub Page

-## Lots of Good Things Will appear here as I build them.
+## Lots of good things will appear here as I build them.

-### However, Till that happens, Stay Frosty.
+### However, Till That Happens, Stay Frosty.